Skip to Main Content

 Citizenship Requirement

-• A legal permanent resident under the age of 18 no matter how long they have been in the U.S.
+• A lawful permanent resident under the age of 18 (green card holder) no matter how long they have been in the U.S.

 • A refugee or asylee